Patient Admissions Manager

-Spire Healthcare's East London and Essex hub have a fantastic opportunity for an ambitious Manager to join our team as a Patients Administration Manager.
+Spire Healthcare's East London and Essex hub have a fantastic opportunity for an ambitious Manager to join our team as a Patients Admissions Manager.

-Overseeing our Administration department to ensure we provide a high standard of customer service to all patients, consultants, NHS partners, staff and visitors and any key Hub stakeholders.
+Overseeing our Admissions department to ensure we provide a high standard of customer service to all patients, consultants, NHS partners, staff and visitors and any key Hub stakeholders.

 Duties and Responsibilities